 The Who's early years were violent ones.
 We're not just talking ear-splitting volume and set-closing instrument wreckage, but a great deal of animosity between the boys.
-On May 20, 1966, those nasty feeling spilled over into an onstage fight in front of fans during a gig at the Ricky-Tick club.
+Those nasty feeling spilled over into an onstage fight in front of fans during a May 20, 1966 gig at the Ricky-Tick club.

 The Who were playing host to Beach Boys singer Bruce Johnston while in the middle of a string of gigs up and down the British Isles on that night.
-Already an enormous Beach Boys fan, drummer Keith Moon got some extra time with Johnston by first taking him to the Ready Steady Go! studios and procuring a TV interview for him on the pop music program.
+Already an enormous fan, drummer Keith Moon got some extra time with Johnston by first taking him to the Ready Steady Go! studios and procuring a TV interview for him on the pop-music program.
 Bassist John Entwistle came along, and the trio indulged in drinks and more, along with the other musicians on the show.

 By the time the Who's rhythm section showed up late for their evening gig in Berkshire, they discovered that guitarist Pete Townshend and singer Roger Daltrey had begun the set without them.
-Tired of waiting for their bandmates, Townshend and Daltrey had eventually conscripted bass player Colin Strandring and drummer Geoff Brown of opening band the Jimmy Brown Sound.
+Tired of waiting for their bandmates, Townshend and Daltrey had eventually conscripted bass player Colin Strandring and drummer Geoff Brown from opening band the Jimmy Brown Sound.

 Entwistle and Moon were pissed, in both senses of the word, and angrily took over midway through the performance.
 Moon, who was under the influence of more than merely alcohol, barked to Townshend about letting another guy use his kit, and the guitarist shot back with a remark about not caring enough to show up for the job.

 The show went on, only to explode in a storm of violence during the “My Generation” finale.
 While destroying his drum kit, Moon's cymbal crashed into Townshend's leg.
 The guitarist then drove his guitar into a speaker, and missed, hitting the drummer.

 “I wasn't hurt, just annoyed and upset," Townshend said in Who Are You: The Life of Pete Townshend.
 "Keith and John had been over two hours late.
 Then I swung out with my guitar not really meaning to hit Keith.
 I lost my grip on the instrument and it just caught him on the head."